Funkytown: Legacy and impact

 In 1997, DJ John Acquaviva listed "Funkytown" with his top ten tracks, saying "It's always been one of my favorite songs.
 It's got an amazing bassline that sounds great on a good system and people love it."
 In October 2000, VH1 ranked the song number 64 in their list of "100 Greatest Dance Songs".
+In 2003, English music journalist Paul Morley included it in his list of "Greatest Pop Single of All Time".
 In 2009, it was ranked number 94 on Entertainment Weeklys "The 100 Greatest Summer Songs": "This one-hit wonder belonged to the tail end of the disco era but also presaged the techno-pop epoch about to come ... totally synthetic, totally cool."
 Same year, VH1 ranked the song number 37 on its list of the "100 Greatest One Hit Wonders of the 1980s".
 In 2018, Time Out ranked it number 44 on its list of "The 100 best party songs", writing, Funkytown' expresses a simple, repetitive yearning for the pulse of a bigger city, goosed by a killer ten-note synth riff.
 "Gotta make a move to a town that's right for me", sings Cynthia Johnson in a robotic, vocoderized voice (a precursor to the Auto-Tune sound) before busting out an unmodified, soulful wail, pleading for a trip to the party destination of her dreams.
 Released in 1980, 'Funkytown' came late to the disco party, but gave it a jolt of electricity."
 In 2018, ThoughtCo. ranked the song number seven on its list of the "25 Best Dance Pop Songs of All Time".